"Paranoids are only people who imagine responsibly."

 John is driving people insane with his security precautions.
-He inspects every room, he nails every door, and the only people he lets near his family are people who've gone through a background check so extensive not even Mother Teresa could pass clean.
-Even then it's at a distance.
+He inspects every room, he nails every door, and the only people he lets near his family are people who've gone through a background check so extensive not even Mother Teresa could pass through clean, and even then it's at a distance.
 John is called paranoid, insane, a control freak, and a host of other names.
-There's just one little problem.
+There's just one problem:

 John is right.

 There is someone out to get John and his family and friends — and they are using all sorts of devious devices and schemes that would succeed... if the person enacting the security lock down wasn't doing his job.
 Sadly, only John, the opposing forces and the audience know that the full body frisking of the boyfriend is mandatory for survival.

 If this doesn't make John look crazy or paranoid, it might overlap with Crazy-Prepared.

 Also, if John is ever wrong, if he's paranoid enough, he will soon be right.

 See also Cassandra Truth and You Have to Believe Me.
 Sometimes overlaps with Omniscient Morality License.
 Contrast with The Complainer Is Always Wrong.